PimCoumans/pixelrock-nl/_posts/2024-07-17-ok-video-hello-again.markdown

 Almost a year-and-a-half later, it’s done.
 OK Video version 10.0.
 Painstakingly rebuilt, piece by piece, adding and improving many features in the process.
 Just this update alone is officially my biggest solo project to date.
 I’m extremely happy with result and I sincerely hope you will like it too.

-Please allow me to take you through all the new features.
+Please allow me to take you through all the shiny new things.

 ## Cleaner UI, Chunky Buttons, Colorful Menus